NateTheGreatt/bitECS/README.md

 /** defineQuery
  *
- * Returns a query function which returns set of entities from a world that match the given components.
+ * Returns a query function which returns array of entities from a world that match the given components.
 **/

 // define a query using components